humdrum-tools/humdrum-notation-plugin/topic/mei/index.md

 </div>

-# MusicXML from URL #
+# MEI from URL #

-The MusicXML data for the example song was taken from <a target="_blank" href="http://www3.cpdl.org/wiki/index.php/Trinklied,_Op._75,_No._3_(Felix_Mendelssohn)">CPDL
+The MEI data for the example song was taken from <a target="_blank" href="http://www3.cpdl.org/wiki/index.php/Trinklied,_Op._75,_No._3_(Felix_Mendelssohn)">CPDL
 #52575</a>.
-In this case the MusicXML data file linked to on that
+In this case the MEI data file linked to on that
 page is in a compressed format, so it cannot be loaded directly with the Humdrum notation plugin.
-First it must be downloaded and unzipped to extract the uncompressed MusicXML datafile.
+First it must be downloaded and unzipped to extract the uncompressed MEI datafile.

 Here is the same music loaded from a URL coming from the same location as this webpage rather than stored directly inside of the